Guidelines and Procedures

 Review Process

 The self-study report should be delivered electronically to clas@uconn.edu, by the deadline provided by the College.
-It will be read by a committee of three to five faculty members appointed by the CLAS dean.
-Some of the committee members will be content experts and some current or former directors of centers/institutes.
+The report will be reviewed by a committee of three to five faculty members appointed by the CLAS dean.
+Some of the committee members may be content experts and/or current or former directors of centers/institutes.
 The committee may elect to visit the center/institute to contextualize the above goals.
+It is essential to adhere to the agreed deadline so that the faculty review committee has adequate time to complete the report.

-Within a month of receipt of the report, the committee will prepare an assessment for the dean’s review.
-The objective of the committee’s assessment is to assist center/institute faculty in charting future directions and identifying appropriate performance objectives.
-The assessment should conclude with a recommendation for continuation, a determined probationary period, or the decommissioning of the center/institute.
-The committee’s assessment assists CLAS in advancing its missions in research, teaching, and outreach, and helps guide the allocation of limited resources.
-The dean’s office will request input from department heads as appropriate.
+Within a month of receipt of the report, the committee will prepare an analysis that will be provided to the Dean.
+The objective of the committee’s analysis is to assist center/institute faculty in charting future directions and identifying appropriate performance objectives.
+The analysis should conclude with a recommendation to the Dean for continuation, a determined probationary period, or the decommissioning of the center/institute.
+The committee’s analysis assists CLAS in advancing its missions in research, teaching, and outreach, and helps guide the allocation of limited resources.
+The Dean’s Office will request input from department heads as appropriate.

 Center, Institute, and Program Director Appointments and Reappointments